-MNGN445.
-OPEN PIT SLOPE DESIGN (II) Introduction to the analysis and design of optimal pit slopes.
-Topics include: economic aspects of slope angles, rock mass classification and strength determinations, geologic structural parameters, properties of fracture sets, data collection techniques, hydrologic factors, methods of analysis, macrofab analysis, wedge intersections, monitoring and maintenance of final pit slopes, classification of slides.
-Prerequisite: MNGN321, GEOL308 or 309, 2 hours lecture: 2 semester hours.

-MNGN446.
-SLOPE DESIGN LABORATORY (II) Laboratory and field exercise in slope analysis and design.
-Collection of data and specimens in the field for laboratory determination of physical properties for determination of slope angle stability.
-Application of computer software to slope stability determination for hard and soft rock environments.
-Prerequisite: MNGN321 and credit or concurrent registration in MNGN445.
-3 hours lab; 1 semester hour
+MNGN445/545.
+ROCK SLOPE ENGINEERING Introduction to the analysis and design of slopes excavated in rock.
+Rock mass classification and strength determinations, geological structural parameters, properties of fracture sets, data collection techniques, hydrological factors, methods of analysis of slope stability, wedge intersections, monitoring and maintenance of final pit slopes, classification of slides.
+Deterministic and probabilistic approaches in slope design.
+Remedial measures.
+Laboratory and field exercise in slope design.
+Collection of data and specimens in the field for deterring physical properties required for slope design.
+Application of numerical modeling and analytical techniques to slope stability determinations for hard rock and soft rock environments.
+Prerequisite: Instructor's consent.
+3 hours lecture.
+3 hours semester hours.

 MNGN452/552.
-SOLUTION MINING AND PROCESSING OF ORES (II) Theory and application of advanced methods of extracting and processing of minerals, underground or in situ, to recover solutions and concentrates of value-materials, by minimization of the traditional surface processing and disposal of tailings to minimize environmental impacts.
+SOLUTION MINING AND PROCESSING

+OF ORES (II) Theory and application of advanced methods of extracting and processing of minerals, underground or in situ, to recover solutions and concentrates of value-materials, by minimization of the traditional surface processing and disposal of tailings to minimize environmental impacts.
 Prerequisite: Senior or graduate status; instructor's consent.
 3 hours lecture, 3 semester hours.
 Offered in spring.

 MNGN460.
-INDUSTRIAL MINERALS PRODUCTION (II) This course describes the engineering principles and practices associated with quarry mining operations related to the cement and aggregates industries.
+INDUSTRIAL MINERALS PRODUCTION

+(II) This course describes the engineering principles and practices associated with quarry mining operations related to the cement and aggregates industries.
 The course will cover resource definition, quarry planning and design, extraction, and processing of material for cement and aggregate production.
 Permitting issues and reclamation, particle sizing and environmental practices, will be studied in depth.
 Prerequisite: MNGN312, MNGN318, MNGN322, MNGN323, or consent of instructor.
 3 hours lecture; 3 semester hours.
 Offered in spring.

 MNGN482.
 MINE MANAGEMENT (II) Basic principles of successful mine management, supervision, administrative policies, industrial and human engineering.
 Prerequisite: Senior or graduate status or consent of instructor.
-2 hours lecture: 2 semester hours.
+2 hours lecture; 2 semester hours.
 Offered in odd years.

 MNGN498.
-SPECIAL TOPICS IN MINING ENGINEERING (I, II) Pilot course or special topics course.
+SPECIAL TOPICS IN MINING ENGINEER-ING (I, II) Pilot course or special topics course.
 Topics chosen from special interests of instructor(s) and student(s).
 Usually the course is offered only once.
 Prerequisite: Instructor consent.
 Variable credit; 1 to 6 credit hours.